2 The Basics II: Accidentals and Beats

 Natural Sign

-As you recall, a natural sign indicates that a previous accidental no longer applies and the note returns back to the white key.
-If there was no accidental to begin with, we have no need for a natural sign.
-Accidentals continue throughout the measure, so a natural sign is required when you want to return to the white key.
+As you recall, a natural sign indicates that a previous accidental no longer applies and the note returns to the white key.
+If there was no accidental initially, there is no need for a natural sign.
+Accidentals continue throughout the measure, so a natural sign is required when you want to return to the white key (Example 2.2.6).

 - The first pitch is E.